julio4/bacalhau-ethereum-contracts/README.md

 This repository was used during the ETHLisbon Hackathon to make docker images for bacalhau to compute large files on IPFS.

-The current state of this image has been pushed on a docker repo and holds the name of quintenbons/testlisbon:1.7, it can be used on bacalhau with any CID designating a wrapping folder containing some ethereum contracts insights data like `CID=bafybeihae62js4zi6xog7nuf5w2ipzxz3qb3fx4nspbb67oself36hdfhm` (source: transpose.io).
+The current state of this image has been pushed on a docker repo and holds the name of quintenbons/testlisbon:1.7, but is just meant to serve as an example usage of bacalhau's computation over data.
+It can be used with bacalhau with any CID designating a wrapping folder containing some ethereum contracts insights data like `CID=bafybeihae62js4zi6xog7nuf5w2ipzxz3qb3fx4nspbb67oself36hdfhm` (source: transpose.io).

 ## Usage

+- Push a file on IPFS and remember to save the CID. (web3.storage for example)

 - Build and push docker image

-#### `cd transpos && docker build . -t username/imagename:version && docker push username/imagename:version`
+#### `docker build . -t username/imagename:version && docker push username/imagename:version`

 - Send a request to the bacalhau network to run your container